Q&A: Post-war Sri Lanka

 But the final phase, when the government and rebels battled it out as thousands of civilians were hemmed in to a tiny strip of land on the north-eastern coast, has been the subject of most scrutiny.

-It said hospitals, UN centres and ships belonging to the international aid group the Red Cross were deliberately targeted by the army.
+A 2011 UN report said hospitals, UN centres and ships belonging to the Red Cross were deliberately targeted by the army.

 The government was accused of using heavy weaponry and UN images obtained by the BBC appeared to show shelling damage in a government-designated "safe zone" for civilians.